suman962/Smart-Trip-Planner/README.md

-# 🧳 The Smart Trip Planner
+# Smart Trip Planner 🌍

-> Plan your perfect trip with intelligent recommendations and seamless organization

-## 📋 Overview

-The Smart Trip Planner is an intelligent travel planning application that helps you create well-organized, efficient, and memorable trips.
-Say goodbye to unpredictable travel experiences and hello to smart, data-driven trip planning.

----

-**Ready to plan your next adventure?
-Start using The Smart Trip Planner today!** 🌟
+AI-powered travel planning app that helps you find the best destinations and timing for your trips.

+## What it does
+- Search places with smart autocomplete
+- Get AI travel recommendations
+- Check weather data to find the best time to visit
+- Save and manage your planned trips
+- Mobile-friendly design

+Built with React, Node.js, MongoDB and Google Places API.